cran/SunCalcMeeus/README.md

 computation of the apparent elevation angle, in the second case this correction is applied when computing AM.

+Estimation of extraterrestrial irradiance (shortwave incoming radiation at the top of the atmosphere) above a geographic location at the Earth surface at a given instant in time is implemented in function `irrad_extraterrestrial()`.

 Class `tod_time` is defined and used to store time-of-day values based on time zones.
 Classes `solar_time` and `solar_date` are defined and used to store local solar times and dates, i.e., astronomical time